 I’m not sure this path is officially open yet as there were some trampled down orange fencing at one point, but we pushed on and were soon into the cattle fields below the farm.

-Our final stretch along the canal was mainly taken up with eye spy and tales from my daughter of the super powers she has, that she has to keep secret, all in all a nice walk if not one as full of nature as any of us would have liked.
+Our final stretch along the canal was mainly taken up with eye spy and tales from my daughter of the super powers she has.
+That she has to keep secret.
+All in all a nice walk.
+If not one as full of nature as any of us would have liked.
+And a great way for walking off the turkey.